zborffs/Prometheus/README.md

 ```shell
 ./Prometheus
 ```
 if the program immediately terminates, something went wrong.
-Try adding a logs/ directory in the directory where the executable is.
+Try adding a logs/ directory in the project home directory.
 Otherwise, you'll be prompted with an empty terminal.
 Type "console" for the custom console mode and "uci" for UCI mode.